 or partly in one way and partly in the other.

-ALTERATION OF RIGHTS OF SECURITY HOLDERS
+ALTERATION OF RIGHTS OF EQUIty SECURITY HOLDERS

 Procedure in respect of Shares: The Company shall, before taking action affecting the rights attached to any Shares, comply with the provisions of sections 116 and 117 of the Act.